whysosuso/whysosuso.github.io/projects.md

 These projects keep me sane, if 3 out of 5 things I am working on are going okay, then life's good.
 I will keep updating this page with the projects I am working on and will also link each project to a detailed blog once I have enough insights.

-Here are are some active projects:
+Here are some active projects:

 1. **Baksa** - A subscription box that acquaints you with a particular place & its culture.
 A carefully curated box of edibles, trinkets, literature and more, just enough to give you a sneak peek into the culture and stories of places far from you, one _baksa_ at a time.
 I will write about the origin of the idea and the execution process once the first set of boxes and ready and sold.
 You can check [here](https://www.twitter.com/getbaksa/) for updates.